godfreynolan/DJITutorialsKotlin/5-MapView/MavicMiniMapREADME.md

 This xml file will help to setup a textView to enter "Altitude" and create a RadioButton Group for selecting **Speed**

-Now, if you check the `dialog_waypointsetting.xml` file, you should see something similar to the screenshot of Waypoint Configuration Dialog below:
+Now, if you check the `dialog_waypointsetting.xml` file, you should see something similar to the screenshot of Waypoint Configuration Dialog, minus action after finished and heading, below:

 <img src="./images/waypoint1-configuration.png" alt="drawing" width="200"/>